HolyBlackCat/cpp-tutorials/language/02_basics/04_variables.md

 Spaces are not allowed in identifiers, so to separate words people usually spell them as `hello_world` or `helloWorld`.
 While `HelloWorld` is also an option, it's usually not used for variables.
 And hopefully nobody names their variables in `ALL_CAPS`.

 Additionally, you can't use words like `int` as variable names (`int int = 42;` is illegal), hopefully for obvious reasons.
 (As `int` has a special meaning, allowing it as a variable name would be too confusing.)
 Those words with special meaning are called **keywords**, and there's [almost a hundred](https://en.cppreference.com/w/cpp/keyword) of them.
 You of course don't need to remember all of them (at least not yet), but you should know where to look.
+And your IDE should highlight them in a different color than other text, so they should be easy to notice.

 Additionally, modern compilers accept identifiers in languages other than English too (`int μεταβλητός = 42;`) but you should avoid them to not confuse non-english-speaking readers of your code.